Deadly Weapon in Penal Institution

 (2) possesses or conceals a deadly weapon in the penal institution.

-How can I be charged with Deadly Weapon in Penal Institution?
+How can I be charged with a Deadly Weapon in Penal Institution offense in Texas?

-You can be charged with Deadly Weapon in Penal Institution if the state’s attorneys believe that each of the elements of 46.10(a) as described in the section above have been met.
+You can be charged with Deadly Weapon in Penal Institution in Texas if the state’s attorneys believe that each of the elements of 46.10(a) as described in the section above have been met.

-What is the punishment for Deadly Weapon in Penal Institution?
+What is the penalty for a Texas Deadly Weapon in Penal Institution offense?

-A conviction for Deadly Weapon in Penal Institution is punished as a felony of the third degree,[2] with a maximum possible fine under Texas state law of up to $10,000 and prison time of up to 10 years.
-Learn about the differences between grades of felonies and misdemeanors
+A conviction for Deadly Weapon in Penal Institution in Texas is punished as a felony of the third degree,[3] with a maximum possible fine under Texas state law of up to $10,000 and prison time of up to 10 years.
+Learn about the differences between grades of felonies and misdemeanors here.

 Arrested or Charged With a Crime?